Accueil » Tips » 6 differences between marine and bovine collagen

 ✓ WHO ARE WE?

-Before becoming the dietary supplement that interests us here, collagen is a protein found in our bones, muscles, tendons, joints, skin, blood vessels… Most of our tissues contain it, as summarized in this study.
+Before being the dietary supplement we are interested in here, collagen is a protein found in our bones, muscles, tendons, joints, skin, blood vessels… Most of our tissues contain it, as summarized in this study.

-It provides strength and structure to these same tissues, much like the foundations of a well-built house.
-It strengthens bones, facilitates the gliding of joints over each other, makes the skin smooth, etc.
+It provides strength and structure to those same tissues, a bit like the foundations of a well-built house.
+It strengthens bones, helps joints glide over one another, makes the skin smooth, etc.

-As its production by the body decreases with age, we’ve seen a rise in recent years of many brands of collagen supplements, especially in powder form.
-And this powder is always of animal origin: either from fish or cattle.
+As its production by the body decreases with age, in recent years we’ve seen the rise of many collagen supplement brands, notably in powder form.
+And this powder is still always animal-derived: either from fish or from cows.

 So, marine or bovine collagen?
-Here I explain their differences so you can choose between the two.
+I’ll explain here their differences so you can choose between the two.

 Read also | The best marine collagens according to a pharmacist

-Marine collagen is extracted from the scales and skins of fish.
-These are by-products of the fishing industry, whether wild or farmed.
+Marine collagen is obtained from fish scales and skins.
+These are therefore by-products of the fishing industry, whether wild-caught or farmed.

-Bovine collagen, on the other hand, is extracted from the skins, tendons, and bones of cows.
+Bovine collagen, on the other hand, is obtained from the skins, tendons, and bones of cows

-Whatever its origin, an ethical question arises: is fishing sustainable?
-Are living conditions in farming good?
-Are cattle raised in industrial conditions or outdoors?
+Regardless of its origin, an ethical question arises: is fishing sustainable?
+Are the living conditions in farming acceptable?
+Are cattle raised in industrial settings or outdoors?

-These environmental questions can affect the choice of supplement.
-To ease your conscience, I advise turning to a patented collagen, such as Peptan® or Naticol® collagen, which offers guarantees on animal conditions.
+These environmental concerns can affect the choice of supplement.
+To ease your conscience, I recommend choosing a patented collagen, such as Peptan® or Naticol® collagen, which provides assurances about the animals’ conditions.

-Additionally, a patented collagen normally ensures a lower presence of contaminants.
+Furthermore, a patented collagen normally ensures a lower level of contaminants

 2. Molecular composition